Ahmed Soultan: Career

 In 2005, Soultan was invited to take part in the Dakar International Festival of Film and was a supporting artist in a concert by Tiken Jah Fakoly.

 Also in 2005, Ahmed Soultan was invited to perform at the Kora Awards in South Africa, to represent North Africa.

 The same year, he opened one of Tiken Jah Fakoly's concerts in Dakar.
 In 2007, Ahmed Soultan produced the soundtrack of a successful series broadcast in Morocco and the Arab world.

 In 2010, Ahmed Soultan appeared on "Amazing You" from Ne-Yo's album The Apprenticeship of Mr. Smith (The Birth of Ne-Yo).

 In 2011, his song "Jokko" ("The Link" in Wolof) was nominee for Best North African Song and Best African Reggae song of the year.

 In 2011, for the "Radiowaves Project" he was featured on "People Power" a song produced by Anthony Tidd (The Roots, Talib Kweli) alongside Talib Kweli, Angélique Kidjo, Zap Mama, and Freshlyground to fight climate change in Africa and the world in general.

-He has performed at the "Casablanca Music Festival", the "Sacred Musics Festival" of Fes, the "Moonfest" of Marrakech, and at European venues in Barcelona and Amsterdam.
+He has performed at the "Casablanca Music Festival", the "Sacred Musics Festival" of Fes, the "Moonfest" of Marrakesh, and at European venues in Barcelona and Amsterdam.

 In 2012 he was nominee on the 2012 MTV Europe Music Awards in Frankfurt, on the category "Best Middle East Act" [Won], "Best Middle East, Africa, India" [Won], then "Best WorldWide Act".

 In 2013 he won "Best Pop Act" at the "Meditel Morocco Music Awards."

 At the 2013 MTV Europe Music Awards, he was MTV Best North Africa & Middle East (Won), MTV Best Africa/Middle East/India (Won) and MTV Worldwide Act (Nominee).

 Legendary George Clinton, Femi Kuti, Fred Wesley, Pee Wee Ellis and RZA are collaborating on MHNB (Music Has No Boundaries), his third album that was due be released in Spring 2014.
 The album was officially released on 23 January 2016 in Virgin Megastore and Carrefour Markets throughout Morocco, as well as international digital platforms iTunes and Amazon.